 Holiday Moods Adventures is firmly committed to preserving our fragile environment.
-All tours follow a strict eco-code that involves everyone, starting from the office, to our clients, the adventure staff on field and the local community.
+All tours follow a strict eco-code that involves everyone, starting from the office to our clients, the adventure staff on the field, and the local community.

 WE PLEDGE TO …

 be a partner in conducting responsible and sustainable tourism with minimal impact on the physical, cultural and social environment of the area.

 Moving towards the task outlined in the above pledge we have to conserve and protect our environment on all fronts.
 In the following article, we have endeavored to extensively outline industry-specific guidelines.
 These measures have to be adopted sooner or later by the tourism industry in a positive and proactive collaboration with the Indian Government.

 We all want to survive.
 To do that we all depend on the earth’s resources for our basic needs.
 If resources are no longer available, then we are not only threatening our own existence but also that of future generations and the wildlife with which we share this planet.
 Unfortunately, humans have not been looking after the earth’s resources carefully enough; instead, we have been using them without consideration for the environment or future needs.

 We are in danger of destroying the natural systems that are providing those significant resources.
 The time has come when we have got to look at changes in lifestyle because, not only are we gambling with our own survival, but also with that of all the other species on earth.

 This can only be achieved by living sustainably.
 Sustainability is a key word from the 1990s and for many people this has meant a significant change in both attitude and actions.
 Everyone must understand the effects that their activities are having on other individuals, other communities, other nations, future generations and other species.
 The internationally recognized text, ‘Caring for the Earth’ states that “sustainability is an ethic based on care for each other and the Earth.”